"An amazing, honest, wonderful performance" -- Scott Heim, Mysterious Skin

 "Excllent performances...you wanted to strangle Eileen T'Kaye and Tom Shelton for cattiness and obnoxiousness which means they aced their roles while you wondered how in the world Pellegrino and Perdue, another adorable couple, like a morning moon to the sun of Griggs and West, ever got to the subject of s-e-x." -- James Scarborough

 "...charming, revealing, again and again a fine sense of humor, excellently chosen and stated.
 Filled with the artist's marvelous ear and creative imagination.
-Innumerable glorious observations." -- Grammy winner Shelley Berman on A Spoonful of Black Widow
+Innumerable glorious observations." -- "Curb Your Enthusiasm's" Shelley Berman on A Spoonful of Black Widow

 "Fresh, fun, and funny.
 This has a wonderful voice in it." -- Aram Saroyan on A Spoonful of Black Widow

 "...the actors' bravery and honesty will break your heart." -- The Frida Cinema on Snuff

 Kerry's comedy novel A Spoonful of Black Widow is available on Amazon.

-Kerry's piece Thought was on display at Blue Line Arts Gallery through March of this year.
+Kerry's piece Thought was on display at Blue Line Arts Gallery.